What is an entrepreneur

-There is certainly no shortage of entrepreneurial aspirations in the UK and many other parts of the world.
-Nearly two-thirds of the workforce want to set up their own business.
+There is certainly no shortage of people asking what is an entrepreneur?
+Entrepreneurial aspirations in the UK and many other parts of the world are high, with nearly two-thirds of the workforce wanting to set up their own business.
 This figure rises to a whopping 80%, for the 18 – 25 year old age bracket.

 What are the main reasons for becoming an entrepreneur?

 The chance of significant financial gain – Many people are motivated by the potential for not only making an increased income on where they currently are, but also for the chance of making the megabucks, and being the next Jeff Bezos or Elon Musk.

 Increased financial security – The search for financial security is also a major driver of would-be entrepreneurs.
 Even if your new business didn’t produce the millions or billions made by the top entrepreneurs, it could still be enough to provide financial security for life, and not having to rely on an employer for your income, and therefore lifestyle.

 Dislike their current job – With more than a third of employees disliking their current job, they are motivated to try something new, and on their own, as a way of escaping their personal rat race.